Radon Mitigation Systems Temporary Clogging Due to Ice Jams

 To explain further, radon travels up into a home from deep in the soil.
 Radon mitigation systems operate continuously actively drawing radon gas from under concrete slabs, sump pit basins, and crawlspace liners.
-Moisture vapor and other soil gases also travel up through a radon system, since they both are present in the soil.
+Moisture vapor and other soil gases also travel up through a radon system since they both are present in the soil.
 There are many benefits to radon system pulling the moisture vapor and soil gases out from under a building, like lower relative humidity, reduced odors, and cleaner air.
 The only downside of a radon system drawing out moisture vapor is the potential for ice jabs in cold winter months.

 The amount of moisture being extracted from under a home can be quite significant.
 The moisture travels up and exits out into the atmosphere through the vent pipe on the radon system.
 Directly above the radon fan it is typical to have condensation form and actually drip back down through the fan into the pipe below the radon fan.
-The fan running continuously transfers that liquid condensation back into moisture vapor and sends the moisture back up the vent pipe.
+The fan continuously transfers that liquid condensation back into moisture vapor and sends the moisture back up the vent pipe.
 However, the condensation inside the vent pipe cannot be avoided, regardless of the weather.
-Condensation drip is a larger problem if the radon contractor used gutter downspout for the vent pipe, versus 40 gauge PVC pipe, since most downspout is not insulated.
+Condensation drip is a larger problem if the radon contractor used gutter downspout for the vent pipe, versus 40-gauge PVC pipe, since most downspout is not insulated.

-The condensation inside the pipe can then change forms into ice if the temperature is below freezing consistently.
+The condensation inside the pipe can then change into ice if the temperature is below freezing consistently.
 It’s quite common in northern United State and Canada.
 It’s also more common on long vent pipe runs (over 10 feet) or with metal downspout vent pipes, as stated earlier.

 The first recommendation we have for preventing vent pipe ice jams is removing, or not installing, varmint guards, vent covers, critter guards, or exhaust caps.
 These are natural places for ice to start forming from the condensation collecting on these products.
 We recommend letting the air flow freely up out of the vent pipe.
 Since air is flowing out of the systems varmints and debris have a hard time entering the system, although certainly possible.
 The benefits of a system not freezing outweigh the downsides for most people.

 Keep the vent pipe as short as possible.
-The longer the vent pipe run the more condensation is held inside the vent pipe.
+The longer the vent pipe runs the more condensation is held inside the vent pipe.
 Condensation is not able to clear completely out of the end of the pipe.
 Keeping the vent pipe short can be a challenge since the US Radon Code (ASTM 2121 Guidelines) requires vent pipe to vent above the lowest gutter line of the house.
 Canada recognizes their cold climate could cause ice jams, so they specifically state that vent pipes are not required.
 In fact, Canada’s radon mitigation system guidelines now do not have the same requirement as the United States, because of this very issue.
-Unfortunately, that is not accepted practice in the United States and contractors could be fined for installing radon systems without properly installed vent pipes.
+Unfortunately, that is not accepted practice in the United States and contractors could be fined for installing radon systems without professionally installed pipes.

 Drain the condensation below the fan.
 One option for removing some of the condensation and lowering the risk of freezing is to drain the condensation below the fan for exterior mounted systems.
-A certified radon expert can install a tee pipe connection, instead of a 90 degree connector below the radon fan.
+A certified radon expert can install a tee pipe connection, instead of a 90-degree connector below the radon fan.
 One side of the tee fitting will support the fan, while the other end of the tee is capped and has a small ¼” hole in it to drain the condensation aimed directly towards the ground below the fan.
-The downside to this approach is a creation of a puddle of water below the fan in the warmer months and a large ice sickle below the fan in the colder months.
+The downside to this approach is the creation of a puddle of water below the fan in the warmer months and a large ice sickle below the fan in the colder months.